Skitz23/cloudcomputing_aws/AUTOSCALINGME.md

 For the desired capacity and minimum capacity i chose 2 but for the maximum capacity i chose 3

 ### Step 5
-For the next Step i chose
+For the next Step I chose the following:

-Scaling policy name: Target Tracking Policy
+- Scaling policy name: Target Tracking Policy
-Metric type: Average CPU util
+- Metric type: Average CPU util
-Target value: 50%
+- Target value: 50%
-Instance need: 300 seconds before warm up
+- Instance need: 300 seconds before warm up

 ### Step 6
 Review your settings and launch the autoscaling group.